The shrine of the martyrs (op. 90, 1988)

 Paul Werner Scheele: The oratorio "Der Schrein der Märtyrer" by Bertold Hummel, Würzburger katholisches Sonntagsblatt, Würzburg 18 June 1989

-The oratorio "The Shrine of the Martyrs" shares its meaning and aim, subject matter and structure with Heinrich Gerhard Bücker's Shrine of St Kilian, which has stood in the west crypt of the Neumünster church since 1987.
-Both works of art are intended to glorify God and proclaim the great deeds that have taken place in Christ and the saints.
-Both commemorate the martyrs who died here 1300 years ago, as well as the countless others who have suffered a similar fate before and after them.
-Finally, both offer help for reflection and decision.
+The oratorio *The Shrine of the Martyrs* shares the same meaning, purpose, theme and structure as Heinrich Gerhard Bücker’s Shrine of St Kilian, which has stood in the west crypt of Neumünster Church since 1987.
+Both works of art are intended to glorify God and proclaim the great deeds accomplished in Christ and the saints.
+Both commemorate the martyrs who met their deaths here 1,300 years ago, and at the same time the countless others who suffered a similar fate before and after them.
+Ultimately, both offer guidance for reflection and decision-making.

-"Today I gird myself with a great power
+“Today I gird myself with great strength

-on my way to the Creator:
+on my journey towards the Creator:

-With the invocation of the Holy Trinity."
+with the invocation of the Holy Trinity.”

-Sermon on the Mount - Missionary work
+The Sermon on the Mount – Missionary Work

-High priestly prayer - Preparation for death
+High Priestly Prayer – Preparation for Death

-Cross and death - Martyrdom
+The Cross and Death – Martyrdom

-Resurrection - Heavenly glory
+Resurrection – Heavenly Glory

 “You are our one and only.
 You are our Lord and God.”